bcgov/lfs_industry_profiles/README.md

 Note that Jan 2026:

-1. The .xlsx files starting with `dont_delete` will need to be deleted.
+1. The .csv files starting with `dont_delete` will need to be deleted.
-2. December's .xlsx files will need to be copied from old inputs to current inputs and prepended with `dont_delete`.
+2. December's .csv files will need to be copied from old inputs to current inputs and prepended with `dont_delete`.
 3. the SAS files will need to be updated regarding the dates.

 #### Purpose